bonhamdaniel/c-plus-plus-basics/file-string-manipulation/README.md

 - Program Purpose:
 		Introduces the C++ concepts of file and string manipulation, including the use of getline().
-- Compile (assuming GNU C++ compiler): g++ TMA1Question5.cpp -o TMA1Question5
+- Compile (assuming GNU C++ compiler): g++ FileStringManipulation.cpp -o FileStringManipulation
-- Execution: TMA1Question5.exe
+- Execution: FileStringManipulation.exe
 - Notes: No user input is necessary, everything for this program is hardcoded
 - Classes: None
 - Variables: